Skip to main content

 Testosterone is a foundational steroid hormone, a powerful signaling molecule that does far more than regulate libido.
 It is a master conductor of a man’s biological orchestra, influencing everything from muscle protein synthesis and bone density to red blood cell production, mood regulation, and cognitive function.

 When its levels decline, the entire symphony of your body can fall out of tune.
 The clinical journey, therefore, starts with a simple yet precise measurement ∞ a blood test.
-To obtain an accurate reading, this test is performed in the morning, when are naturally at their peak.
+To obtain an accurate reading, this test is performed in the morning, when testosterone levels are naturally at their peak.
 Because levels can fluctuate daily due to factors like sleep quality and acute illness, a second confirmatory test is a standard part of a rigorous diagnostic process.

 A diagnosis of testosterone deficiency is established through a combination of consistent symptoms and unequivocally low serum testosterone levels confirmed by blood tests.